carvel-dev/kapp-controller/docs/app-spec.md

   # currently running reconciliation (optional; default=false)
   paused: true

+  # specifies that app should be deployed to destination cluster;
+  # by default, cluster is same as where this resource resides (optional)
+  cluster:
+    # specifies namespace in destination cluster (optional)
+    namespace: ns2
+    # specifies secret containing kubeconfig (required)
+    kubeconfigSecretRef:
+      # specifies secret name within app's namespace (required)
+      name: cluster1
+      # specifies key that contains kubeconfig (optional)
+      key: value

   # Fetch must have one or more directives
   fetch:
     # pull content from within this resource; or other resources in the cluster